2PC¶

 - Participant Inquiry: If a participant crashes and recovers at Point 4, it must verify the final outcome with the coordinator if its local vote was "commit".

-- Handling Permanent Failure: If either the coordinator or a participant suffers a permanent failure at points 6 or 7, the remaining active nodes will block (wait indefinitely) because the global state cannot be safely determined.
+- Handling Permanent Failure: If the coordinator suffers a permanent failure at points 6 or 7, the remaining active nodes will block (wait indefinitely) because the global state cannot be safely determined.

 The Locking Life Cycle¶